Skip to Content

 Thankfully, the section from Irony Creek to Laura Creek is mostly on the beach.
 However, most of the beaches have fairly tricky footing with lots of cobblestones, driftwood, seaweed, and steep angles.
 For the easiest walking, look for a faint boot-beaten path at the high tide line.

 Use caution in this section as it sees a LOT of bear activity.
-On our 2021, hike we spotted 39!!! piles of fresh bear scat on this stretch and saw three bears.
+On our most recent hike we spotted 39!!! piles of fresh bear scat on this stretch and saw three bears.
 All of the other hikers we met had numerous bear encounters here too.
 (Read my bear safety tips for backpackers.)

 Leaving the Irony Creek Camp, you’ll start with about 1.5 kilometres of easy walking across the sand of Shuttleworth Bight.
 Towards the end of the beach, follow floats to find the forest exit.
 The trail heads along the east bank of the Stranby River for a few hundred meters to the Stranby River cable car.
 Unfortunately, the water here is too salty to drink.